-Doxycycline is a tetracycline antibiotic that works to stop the growth of bacteria.
-It is used to treat bacterial infections like urinary tract infections and some sexually transmitted diseases.
-It’s also used to treat moderate acne.
+Take control of your sexual health and skincare with Doxycycline, a tetracycline antibiotic that works to stop the growth of bacteria.
+It can be used to treat those pesky urinary tract infections, some sexually transmitted diseases, and moderate acne.

 Also known as:

 |As little as $0 per month for the medication||As little as $40 per month for the medication|

 We also charge a $35 medication consultation, which includes unlimited access to our medical team for a full year.